The Wilson Building in downtown Dallas is a stop on the architecture tour.

 The Magnolia Hotel features architectural elements still intact after renovation.

-The French Room at the Adolphus Hotel is an architectural gem on the tour.
+The French Room at The Adolphus Hotel is having a Bastille Day Brunch.

 Jay Cantrell gives an in-depth glimpse into the Kirby Building in downtown Dallas.